 Bocote wood is treasured for its unique visual appeal, which is enhanced by the wood’s lustrous finish.
 It is relatively easy to work with, making it a favorite choice among artisans and woodworkers for various projects, including furniture, cabinetry, turning, and decorative items.

-However, due to habitat loss and increasing demand, Bocote is considered Near ThreatenedOpens in a new tab., underscoring the importance of responsible sourcing and sustainable practices to protect this precious hardwood species.
+However, due to habitat loss and increasing demand, Bocote is considered Near Threatened, underscoring the importance of responsible sourcing and sustainable practices to protect this precious hardwood species.

 Looking for another interesting hardwood to check out that you might not be familiar with?
 Take a look at my article called What Is Quebracho Wood Used For?